JaromirProchazka/AnalyserProjectDecription/README.md

 ![Alt Text](/images/run_test.png)

+## Transaction Analyzer in PlutoWallet

+In the Plutowallet, the Analyzer code can be found in **Plutowallet.Model >> ChopsticksModel.cs**.
+There you can find the interfaces for the client-server communication and mainly the `ChopsticksModel.SimulateCallAsync` and `ChopsticksModel.SimulateXcmCallAsync`.

+Also in the **PlutoWallet >> Components >> TransactionAnalyzer**, you can find the UI Components used for displaying the analysis results.

 ## Conclusion

 Now you have created a local copy of the PlutoWallet on your device, throw the test run a Chopsticks on the server and fetched the resulting events.